Mojo8898/OffSec-Notes/Playbook/15 Routing/sshuttle.md

 sshuttle -r database_admin@192.168.50.63:2222 10.4.50.0/24 172.16.50.0/24
 ```

-sshuttle removes the need for proxychains and automatically adds entries to the local routing table.
+**Note:** sshuttle removes the need for proxychains and automatically adds entries to the local routing table.